MEMBER LOGIN

 Wrist and Forearm Pain in Downward Facing Dog

-blog questions about yoga wrist pain yoga yoga practice yoga tune up
+blog chaturanga plank pose wrist pain yoga yoga practice yoga related injuries yoga teacher yoga tune up

-However, what happens if you begin to encounter sensations in your body, which feel less than ideal?
-Put more frankly, you hurt.
-A common question I get is, “Why do my wrists and forearms hurt in a plank & downward facing dog?”
+However, what happens when you, or your students, begin to feel sensations in your body, which feel less than ideal?
+Put frankly, that hurt!
+A very common question that students ask is, “Why do my wrists hurt in a plank & downward facing dog?”

-Before answering this question, let's talk a little bit about your soft tissue anatomy.
+First, let's talk a little bit about the soft tissue anatomy.
 There are four extensors of the wrist and fingers.
-Located on the top (or posterior side) of your forearm, they are the:
+Located on the top side of your forearm, they are the:

 • Extensor Carpi Radialis Longus